Review for Shelter in Place Exhibition

 Many of the artists in this exhibition examine the the natural beauty of their homes with exciting new treatments: porcelain blades of grass, steel-cut leaves, and paintings out of wood.
 Yet others relish the cluttered details of lives consumed by the flotsam and jetsam of daily life, the clues to our values and our inner truths.
 As much I found some artists savoring the details of their words, I was truly struck by others whose works evidenced a great unease, eerie expressions of a world slipping into an abyss, emanating tones of fear, anger, and anxiety.
 To expect otherwise, some of these artists would tell us, would be unrealistic, and an impossible task for the soothsayers and truth-tellers who must confront us with with visions we often work very hard to avoid.

-I'll have two 5 x 5 porcelain grass installations in this exhibition, including one that she never been shown before.
+I'll have two 5 x 5 porcelain grass installations in this exhibition, including one that has never been shown before.

 The Annual Delta Exhibition was founded in 1958 to feature contemporary work by artists from Arkansas and bordering states.
 Today, it is one of the most anticipated Arkansas Arts Center exhibitions of the year.
 The Annual Delta Exhibition provides a unique snapshot of the artists from the Mississippi Delta region and a glimpse into the contemporary art scene, reflecting the region’s strong traditions of craftsmanship and observation, combined with innovative use of materials and an experimental approach to subject matter.